carpentries/governance/code-of-conduct-transparency-reports/2019-07-02-coc-transparency-report.md

 The Carpentries Code of Conduct Documentation was revised for transparency and clarity 2019 February.
 Highlights from these revisions include:

 - Allowing reports to be filed anonymously.
-- Explaining if and when Executive Council and Carpentries Staff would be made known of Code of Conduct incidents.
+- Clarifying if and when Executive Council and Carpentries Staff would be made known of Code of Conduct incidents.
 - Providing incident response checklists for in-person events.
 - Specifying the audience for each of the Code of Conduct documents.
 - Processes to ensure reports will maintain the reporter’s anonymity.